NotWaterScriptNhttp/RobloxScripts/README.md

 RobloxJSON is more like a configing system for people to use.
-Why is it better than roblox's JSON? because roblox's json formating cannot save Color3s, Vectors, etc...
+Why is it better than roblox's JSON? because roblox's json formating cannot save Color3s, Vectors, etc... if the data type is not supported by the script creat an issue

 Why should i use it?
 because it allows you to save and load configs and even get or set them without running into any issues.